Doug-AWS/aws-cdk-intro-workshop/workshop/content/40-hit-counter/500-logs.md

 weight = 500
 +++

-## Viewing CloudWatch logs for our Lambda function
+## Viewing CloudWatch logs for your Lambda function

-The first thing to do is to go and look at the logs of our hit counter AWS Lambda function.
+The first thing to do is to go and look at the logs of your hit counter AWS Lambda function.

 There are many tools that help you do that like [SAM